 Researchers argue against rushing to any conclusions from the data, however.
 In fact, state safety agencies speculated that the declines had nothing to do with safer motorcycle riding, but were more about the economy.
 They thought that, because people usually purchase motorcycles for recreational purposes, people were less likely to purchase them in tough economic times.
 Agencies also thought that those who bought motorcycles as part of a trend finally tired out and moved on to another hobby.

-Motorcycles remain dangerous, however, and the failure of other drivers to recognize motorcycles is the leading cause for motorcycle-related accidents.
-Contact a Washington, D.C. personal injury attorney like Roger C. Johnson at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P if a negligent driver of either a car or a motorcycle has injured you or a loved one.
+Motorcycles remain dangerous, however, and the failure of other drivers to recognize motorcycles is the leading cause of motorcycle-related accidents.
+Contact a Washington, D.C. personal injury attorney like Roger C. Johnson at Koonz, McKenney, Johnson & DePaolis L.L.P if a negligent driver of either a car or a motorcycle has injured you or a loved one.